The hardworking people that bring this team together to work efficiently.

 General Manager, Owner

 Adam Stowe has been with the Blues since 2010 as the Director of Sales, and took over as General Manager in 2012.
 He was born in SLO’s General Hospital.
 Graduated first from Morro Bay High School and later from Cal Poly with a degree in Business.
 Adam’s first business interaction with the Blues came while working with Ultrex Business Products as the Director of Marking.
 He constructed the Ultrex Ox which now grazes in left-center field each season.
-He and his family reside just steps away from Sinsheimer Stadium.
-Wife Lauren and daughter Quinzi are ardent fans and can be seen at most Blues home games.
+The Stowe Family purchased the SLO Blues in 2016 and can be found at most Blues games welcoming fans and cheering on the team!

 Assistant General Manager